SpongePowered/SpongeDocs/source/contributing/implementation/mixins.rst

 Mixins and Inner Classes
 ========================

-While you can use lambdas, along with anonymous and inner classes, inside mixins, you cannot use an anonymous/inner class within another anonymous/inner class that is also inside a mixin, unless one of the inner classes is ``static``.
+While you can use lambdas, anonymous and inner classes inside mixins, you cannot use an anonymous/inner class within another anonymous/inner class that is also inside a mixin, unless one of the inner classes is ``static``.

 This means expressions like the following will cause mixins to fail horribly and bring death and destruction upon all that attempt to use Sponge.